Skip to main content

 Lending and Credit Quality

-Total loans increased $64.2 million, or 18.5% over year end 2023.
-We saw good loan growth across our legacy markets but also saw loan growth of over $14 million from our new markets in Southeast Georgia and Johnson City, Tennessee.
-Past dues remain low and were only 1.52% of loan balances at 12/31/24.
-For 2024, we had loan recoveries of $2,000 and charge offs of $81,000, resulting in net charge-offs of $79,000.
+Total loans increased $72.0 million, or 17.6% over year end 2024.
+This compares to 6.1% for the community banking industry.
+We saw good loan growth across our legacy markets but also saw loan growth of over $32.7 million from our new markets in Southeast Georgia and Johnson City, Tennessee.
+For 2025, we had loan recoveries of $5,000 and charge offs of $370,000, resulting in net charge-offs of only $365,000 or 0.08% of average loans.
+Our loan loss reserve percentage of loans was 1.35%, which was higher than the community banking industry of 1.21% at year end.

 Financial Highlights